Table of Contents

 In our renewal process, we reach out to you, the owner, 120 days before the lease anniversary date and ask if you still want to rent the home for another 12 months.
 This is your opportunity to say ‘no!’

-Once we hear from you, we reach out to the tenant 90 days out and confirm they want to renew the lease.
+Once we hear from you, we reach out to the resident 90 days out and confirm they want to renew the lease.
 If we don’t hear from them right away, we reach out 60 and 30 days out as well.

 The renewal fee is typically much less than the leasing fee and is usually a flat fee.
 Our renewal fee is between $0 and $200 depending on which package of services you choose.